georgeyhere/FPGA-Video-Processing/README.md

 IEEE-754 Floating Point Protocol

--binary representation of floating-point values
+- binary representation of floating-point values

--floating point multiply and add
+- floating point multiply and add

 Xilinx Floating-Point IP

--used in multiply and fused multiply-add configurations
+- used in multiply and fused multiply-add configurations

 Will be updated as I go.

 ## Timeline:

--12/20: Complete greyscale block
+- 12/20: Complete greyscale block

--12/25: Complete RTL blocks (byte_combine and byte_convert)
+- 12/25: Complete RTL blocks (byte_combine and byte_convert)

--1/10: Complete memory configuration
+- 1/10: Complete memory configuration

 Will be updated as I go.